-A district must address any additional costs incurred when providing transportation to and from the school of origin.
-The district may define additional costs as the difference between what the district would otherwise spend to transport a student to his or her assigned school and those of transporting a child in foster care to his or her school or origin.
+A district should address any additional costs incurred when providing transportation to and from the school of origin.
+The district may define additional costs as the difference between what the district would otherwise spend to transport a student to their assigned school and those of transporting a child in foster care to their school or origin.
 For districts that do not calculate average cost of transportation per pupil, districts can define additional costs as those costs above what the state reimburses the district for pupil transportation.